Benchmarks

 go test -bench=. -benchmem ./redis/

-These benchmarks exercise the full Redis command pipeline including parsing, execution, and response writing:
+Exercises the full Redis command pipeline including parsing, execution, and response writing:

 | Benchmark | Description |